France won't totally ban Huawei 5G, cybersecurity head says | DW | 05.07.2020

 Poupard said the measures were not "Huawei bashing or anti-Chinese racism."

 France's decision on Huawei is good news for two of the country's four telecoms operators, Bouygues Telecom and SFR.
-About half of their respective mobile networks is currently made by Huawei.
+About half of their respective mobile networks are currently made by Huawei.

 Meanwhile, state-controlled Orange has already chosen European rivals Nokia and Ericsson to deploy its 5G network.